 The vibrant chrysanthemum, with its petals resembling golden rays, is often chosen for its association with longevity and a full, prosperous life.
 In Chinese folklore, it is believed that placing chrysanthemums in your home will ward off evil spirits and bring happiness and good fortune.

 It is traditional to wear red for the Lunar New Year banquets, and give out red envelopes of “lucky money” to youth.
-Fiery red gladiolus is also popular for young people, to represent growth in career and self-development.
+Fiery red gladiolas are also popular for young people, to represent growth in career and self-development.

 Pussy willows are also very common, and represent incoming prosperity, growth and point to the beginning of spring.